Learn How to Create a Simple Web Browser

 layout.addWidget(searchButton)

-• This section creates a QPushButton with a search icon.
-It connects the button’s click event to the search method so that clicking the button triggers the search functionality.
+- This section creates a QPushButton with a search icon.
+It connects the button’s click event to the

-minimizeButton = QPushButton("")
+minimizeButton = QPushButton("−")

 minimizeButton.clicked.connect(minimizeWindow)